Biden's Labor Department rescinds Trump-era rule affecting gig workers

 “Too often, workers lose important wage and related protections when employers misclassify them as independent contractors,” he said.

+Shares of companies that employ gig labor such as Uber, Lyft and DoorDash immediately pared gains in pre-market trade.
+Uber Shares traded down 0.02 percent, Lyft was down 0.75 percent and DoorDash fell 1.27 percent in early trade.

 Walsh told Reuters in an interview last week that a lot of U.S. gig workers should be classified as “employees” who deserve work benefits.
-His comments signaled a shift in policy and hurt stocks of companies such as Uber Technologies Inc and Lyft Inc that employ gig labor.
+His comments signaled a shift in policy and hurt stocks of companies that employ gig labor.

 Gig workers are independent contractors who perform on-demand services, including as drivers, delivering groceries or providing childcare - and are one-third more likely to be Black or Latino, according to an Edison Research poll.